incipitluis/bookbot/README.md

-BookBot is my first project!
+BookBot is my first boot.dev project!
+It's a simple program that reads a book and reports the number of words and the number of times each character appears in the book.